What is PM2.5?

 Among all the above principles of PM2.5 monitoring, PM monitors based on laser scattering are typically found to be preferred for ambient air monitoring because they yield quick and accurate measurements and are inexpensive in comparison with the others.

 Oizom’s working principle for PM2.5 monitoring

 Oizom’s DUSTROID is an online particulate monitoring system that measures the concentration of various particulate sizes ranging from 1 micron to 100 microns such as PM1, PM2.5, PM10, and PM100 in the ambient air.
 Our PM sensor works on the principle of laser scattering hence, the active sampling-powered sensor-based air quality monitor DUSTROID is deployed across several cities, campuses, universities.
 They are also used for drawing actionable insights to tackle the rise in ambient PM2.5 concentrations.
 Also, refer to case studies on air pollution for more information.

 5 reasons why PM2.5 monitoring is important:

-- Particulate matter is emitted into the atmosphere from vehicular exhaust, power plants, combustion processes such as the burning of fossil fuels, waste, etc. They are also formed into the atmosphere from various chemical reactions of other air pollutants such as NOx and SOx.
+- Particulate matter is emitted into the atmosphere from vehicular exhaust, power plants, combustion processes such as burning fossil fuels, waste, etc. They are also formed into the atmosphere from various chemical reactions of other air pollutants such as NOx and SOx.

-- When inhaled, it irritates the eyes, nose, throat, and the airways and can also lead to aggravation of respiratory diseases leading to premature mortality, acute and chronic bronchitis, other respiratory symptoms, etc.
+- When inhaled, it irritates the eyes, nose, throat, and airways and can also lead to aggravation of respiratory diseases leading to premature mortality, acute and chronic bronchitis, other respiratory symptoms, etc.

-- PM2.5 monitoring is an efficient way to detect high concentrations of particulate matter and prevent high-level exposures.
+- PM2.5 monitoring is an efficient way to detect high concentrations of particulate matter and also prevent high-level exposures.

-- Real-time monitoring of particulate matter PM2.5 levels helps in calculating air quality index to deliver health advisories as well as formulating an action plan to meet standards.
+- Real-time monitoring of particulate matter PM2.5 levels helps in calculating the air quality index to deliver health advisories as well as formulating an action plan to meet standards.